 Delhi HC Quashes Reassessment Based on Audit Objection: Sapphire Foods Ruling

 Receiving a notice for reassessment under Section 148 is a major disruption for any taxpayer, especially after a regular scrutiny is already completed.
-But what happens if the AO reopens your case simply because an Audit Party disagreed with their earlier decision?
-In a landmark ruling, the Delhi High Court has protected taxpayers from such "Change of Opinion."
+The Delhi High Court has protected taxpayers from such "Change of Opinion."

 • Section 147 / 148: The power to assess or reassess escaped income.

-• Section 149(1) (The Time Limit Protection): Notice cannot be issued beyond 4 years if there was no failure by the taxpayer to fully and truly disclose material facts (under the old regime applicable here).
+• Section 149(1): Time limits for notice.
+Notice cannot be issued beyond 4 years if there was no failure by the taxpayer to fully and truly disclose material facts.

 Professional Help